Exit Interview Template

 What is an exit interview?

-Simply put, an exit interview is a meeting conducted when an employee is leaving the company and the purpose is to gather feedback from the departing employee about their experience.
-This process has benefits for both the departing employee and the employer and it allows you to gain insight into your company culture that you might not get from existing employees.
+Simply put, an exit interview is a meeting conducted when an employee is leaving the company, with the purpose of gathering feedback about their experience.
+This process benefits both the departing employee and the employer, offering honest insights into your company culture that current employees may be reluctant to share.

-During an exit interview, you’re likely to get the most honest, and the most helpful, feedback.
-They are also a final signal that you value the person and their thoughts.
-It’s a nice boost for the individual during offboarding that could farewell them with an open mind to returning in the future.
+Exit interviews often yield the most honest and helpful feedback.
+They also serve as a final sign that you value the person and their thoughts.
+It’s a nice boost for the individual during offboarding that could send them off with an open mind to returning in the future.

 From this feedback, you can work to implement new strategies and focus on key parts of the employee experience to help reduce turnover and keep happiness and engagement high.